havenwood/word-tally/README.md

 Tallies the number of times each word appears in one or more unicode input sources.
 Use `word-tally` as a command-line tool or `WordTally` via the Rust library interface.
 I/O is streamed by default.
 Memory-mapped and fully-buffered-in-memory I/O modes can be selected to optimize for different file sizes and workloads.
 Optionally take advantage of multiple CPU cores through parallelization of sorting, memory-mapped file I/O and word counting.
 Memory-mapping is only supported for files with seekable file descriptors, but performs well in parallel mode.

+Parallel streaming and parallel buffered I/O modes use SIMD for quick chunk boundary detection.
+Parallel memory-mapped I/O mode slices chunk boundaries more directly and is often the most efficient choice for large files.
+Sequential streaming mode uses the least peak memory and is the default.

 ## Usage

 ```